tnbouma/InformaticaF1DB/README.txt

 Menu 4.1:
 - Shows driver + constructor standings of that year
-- Colorcoded
+- Colorcoded 1st, 2nd and 3rd places
 - NULL values regarding the position will result in DSQ's

 Menu 4.2:
 - Shows winner, runner-up and third person in the driver standings of that year
-- Colorcoded
+- Colorcoded 1st, 2nd and 3rd places
+- NULL values regarding the position will result in DSQ's

 ** if you want to request the standings of more years at the same time, try to make your terminal bigger.
-The maximum amount of years is dependent on the available lines in your terminal, and yes it updates.
+The maximum amount of years is dependent on the available lines in your terminal.

+--------- DATABASE MANIPULATION -----------------

+I've downloaded the .SQL file from the F1DB releases tab and imported it into an empty database file.
+I've deleted unnecessary data (data which my script will not use) reducing the size (of the Data Base File) from over 100 MB to only 228 KB

+- I've replaced the repeating strings from column type (from circuit) with integers and added a conversion table.
+- Made Driver visuals dependent on name instead of id.
+- Replaced driver_id (in season_driver_standings) strings (nino-farina) with integers (655).
+- Did the same for country_id
+- Did the same for constructor_id (You can find the script in the folder "DatabaseManipulation")

+This reduces the data to a final 224 KB.

+-------------- FILES ----------------------------

+- DatabaseManipulation (Folder)
+---> DatabaseManipulation\SHORT SCRIPT.py 	->	Writes commands for database manipulation purposes to COMMANDS.txt (Saves time, otherwise you'd have to do 300 lines by hand)
+---> DatabaseManipulation\COMMANDS.txt     	->	text file for commands (I copied the commands from here)

+- f1db.sqbpro	-> Shortcut to open f1db.db in DB Browser SQLite
+- f1db.db	-> Gets used by main.py and is the "native" database file
+- f1db.sql	-> Acts as a back-up database which you can use to restore the database
+- main.py	-> Has all the menu's.
+Run this to browse the database.
+- README.txt	-> Has the explanations of the project.

 --------------- SOURCES -------------------------

-- Internet for documentation purposes
+- F1DB Main Page (https://github.com/f1db/f1db)
+- F1DB Downloads (https://github.com/f1db/f1db/releases) v2024.6.0 --> f1db-sql-sqlite.zip